MasterWard Profile

 If it's from GCHQ why do they call it the Swiss Army Knife?? )%|&Ap*!dq$#h8h:!xhx)7_)b_x:5!Cq:;>I4(;`4x4b6Il Author: Trashcanna

 Doing a quick google search to find out that GCHQ is referring to CyberChef.
 From that point, I was clueless about what to do.
 I remembered that this is low points so I used a cipher that was used on Mr. Robot.
 Also, ROT47 came up which when ROT13 failed I decided to try with ROT47.
 RXTMUpAYP5BSR9g9iPI9IXf0X30IidPrBijmxcWj1cIc3ex= After that, I tried All of the base32 and base64 as the new text contained a "=" at the end.
 This ended up worse so I knew more was to this problem.
-I looked at the Cryptogram Assistant for some help, but that turned up empty, but it had a list of ciphers.
+I looked at the for some help, but that turned up empty, but it had a list of ciphers.
 I decided to plug them into the Chef and see if I recognized anything.
 So now my recipe is Rot47 -> From Cipher x -> From Cipher y -> From Base64 After some brute force attempts the final recipe is Rot47 -> Bifid cipher decode [keyword: '"] -> Rail Fence Decode [key: 2, offset: 0] -> From Base64

 Flag: DawgCTF{j0r$@n_b3lfort_coUlD_n3v3r}